...

 Q8: Does joint custody affect whether a parent can relocate?

 Yes, significantly.
 When parents share joint physical custody, the relocating parent generally bears the burden of proving that the move is in the child’s best interest.
 This is a higher bar than in cases where one parent holds sole physical custody.
-If you share joint custody, you should consult a relocation custody attorney before making any relocation plans.
+If you share joint custody, you should consult a relocation custody attorney at Moradi Neufer LLP before making any relocation plans.

-Q9: How long does a move-away custody case take in Los Angeles?
+Q9: How long does a move-away custody case take?

 The timeline varies depending on whether the case is contested.
 An uncontested relocation (where both parents agree) can be resolved in weeks.
-A contested move-away case requiring a full evidentiary hearing may take several months, particularly given the volume of cases in Los Angeles County Superior Court.
+A contested move-away case requiring a full evidentiary hearing may take several months, particularly given the volume of cases in California Superior Courts.
 Emergency motions can be heard more quickly when there is an urgent risk.

-Q10: How much does a move-away custody attorney cost in Los Angeles?
+Q10: How much does a move-away custody attorney cost?

-Attorney fees in Los Angeles move-away cases vary based on the complexity of the case, whether it is contested, and the number of hearings required.
+Attorney fees in move-away cases vary based on the complexity of the case, whether it is contested, and the number of hearings required.
 Simple uncontested relocations may be handled for a flat fee, while contested cases with full hearings involve hourly billing.
-At Moradi Neufer LLP, we provide transparent fee estimates during your initial consultation so you can plan accordingly.
+At Moradi Neufer LLP, we provide transparent fee estimates during your initial consultation so you can plan accordingly.accordingly.

 / Get The Right Legal Help